• Skip to primary navigation

 a spoon in a half eaten from bowl of cooked beans

-My family loves eating curried mung bean with either boiled or steamed potatoes and an equal amount fresh side of salad, such as cabbage salad called Malfouf salad.
+My family loves eating curried mung bean with either boiled, steamed or mashed potatoes and an equal amount fresh side of salad.

-You can also try it with oven-baked sweet potatoes, a side of rice such as vermicelli rice or Instant Pot basmati rice or flatbread (plain or garlic), along with some steamed vegetables such as broccoli.
+You can also try it with oven-baked sweet potatoes, a side of rice such as Instant Pot basmati rice or flatbread (plain or garlic), along with some steamed vegetables such as broccoli.

-We also love to top it with some fresh chili and a side of pickles.
+We also love to top it with some fresh chili and a side of pickled veg.

 two white bowls of cooked mung beans and lemon and green chili